Gr0minet/seccomp_tuto/tp.md

 // ...
 ```

-These are pretty straightforward instructions : the first one does an equality check between the accumulator register (where we just loaded arch number), and the `k` field which contains x86_64 arch constant. `jt` is equal to 1, which means we will skip the next instruction in case the equality matched.
+These are pretty straightforward instructions : the first one is the one we just saw, the second one does an equality check between the accumulator register (where we just loaded arch number), and the `k` field which contains x86_64 arch constant. `jt` is equal to 1, which means we will skip the next instruction in case the equality matched.
 In case it didn't, `jf` field equal to 0 means we will execute the next instruction, which will simply kill the process.

+Because syscall numbers are architecture dependent, this bloc of instructions should always be tested before every other ones.
+Otherwise there could some overlapping of syscall numbers between architectures.

 ---

-Now we know how to build instructions, let's see how to create a assemble a concrete BPF program.
+Ok, now we know how to build instructions, let's see how to create and assemble a concrete BPF program.

 In order to use seccomp with the filter mode, we need to call `prctl`: